The Anatomy of a Gluten Free, Allergy Friendly Pancake

 Storing Your Pancakes (or Waffles)

-When you’re making top 8 allergy free pancakes and waffles, you can store the batter in the fridge for several days to make them fresh each morning.
-The rise will be effected, but it’s not the end of the world.
+When you’re making top 9 free pancakes and waffles, you can store the batter in the fridge for several days to make them fresh each morning.
+The rise will be affected, but it’s not the end of the world.

 With waffles, I love to make up to 20 at a time, then freeze them.
 To thaw them, place them on the countertop for about an hour.
 Waffles freeze and thaw wonderfully.
-Pancakes are hit and miss.
+Pancakes are generally the same.

 You can also freeze pancake batter for future use.
-This is something we use to do a lot of with very good results.
+This is something I used to do a lot of with very good results.

 Related Recipe: Savory Waffles